mikepfrank/GLaDOS/README.md

 # GLaDOS

-The Generic Lifeform and Domicile Operating System - An operating environment for text-based AI systems.
+The General Lifeform and Domicile Operating System - An operating environment for text-based AI systems.

 ## Purpose

-The ultimate purpose of GLaDOS is to experiment with giving text-based AIs a "user environment" that they can manipulate, as an experiment to see if the right environment can get them to exhibit some higher-level degree of intentionality and cognition.
+The ultimate purpose of GLaDOS is to experiment with giving text-based AIs a "user environment" that they can manipulate, to see if the right kind environment can get them to exhibit some higher-level degree of intentionality and cognition.

+## Language

+GLaDOS is implemented in Python 3.
+(More specifically, it was tested using version 3.6.12 during development.)

+## Top-Level Files

+This section lists and documents the top-level files contained in the `GLaDOS` directory.

+### GIT Ignore file (`.gitignore`)

+To the stanard list, this adds the backup files `*~` created by Emacs.

+### GLaDOS System Configuration File (`glados-config.hjson`)

+This is the main configuration file for the GLaDOS system, in [human-readable JSON format] (see [hjson.github.io](https://hjson.github.io/)).
+If you would like to maintain a customized version of the config file in some other location, simplify set the environment variable `GLADOS_PATH` to point to the directory where it is located before launching `glados-server.py`.
+If you want to keep around several alternative configuration files, simply set `GLADOS_CONFIG_FILENAME` to the name of the specific one that you want to use on a given invocation of the system.
+Alternatively, just set `GLADOS_CONFIG_PATH` to the full pathname (directory and file) of the config file you want to use.
+(If `GLADOS_CONFIG_PATH` is set, then `GLADOS_CONFIG_FILENAME` will be ignored.)

+### Installation Notes (`INSTALL-NOTES`)

+This is a plain ASCII text file with some human-readable notes on how to install GLaDOS.
+Right now, the only required steps (after cloning the repo) are to pip install several
+packages: `openai`, `backoff`, and `hjson`.
+Please make sure that you are using the Python 3 version of pip.

+### Top-Level README File (`README.md`)

+This file, in GitHub's Markdown format (see [guides.github.com/features/mastering-markdown](https://guides.github.com/features/mastering-markdown/)).

+### Test Script (`test-server.sh`)

+This executable test script launches the main server application of GLaDOS, as a foreground process.
+It assumes `/bin/bash` points to your `sh`- or `bash`-compatible Unix shell.
+Before running it, make sure `python3` is in your path and that it invokes the Python version 3 executable.
+You should run this script from here, the top-level directory of the repo (it looks for the GLaDOS code in the `src/` subdirectory).

 ## Usage

-So far there is only a simple API wrapper and a very simple test script.
-To run it, do the following:
+This script describes various tests that can be run.

+### API Wrapper Test

+If you are want to use GLaDOS with the GPT-3 language model, you first need to have an API access key (see [beta.openai.com](https://beta.openai.com/)).

+If you have an API key, you can make sure that it will work with GLaDOS by using a simple test script that we wrote for GLaDOS's GPT-3 API wrapper.

     $ pip3 install openai
     $ pip3 install backoff
     $ export OPENAI_API_KEY=<YourAPIKeyGoesHere>
     $ python3 src/glados-test.py

-and if all goes well, you will see output something like the following:
+This prompts GPT-3 with the first line from the nursery rhyme "Mary Had a Little Lamb," and, if all goes well, you will see GPT-3 generated output something like the following:

     {'choices': [{'finish_reason': 'length',
                     'index': 0,